 Also according to the CDC, it is likely that a drunken driver injured in a car accident has prior convictions.
 In fact, injured drivers with a .08 blood alcohol content are eight times more likely to have a prior conviction than an injured driver without alcohol in his or her system.

 Bear these statistics in mind this weekend before you think about getting behind the wheel or on your bike after a Super Bowl party – find a designated driver or stay where you are.
+Contact our office today.

 Approved by attorney Justin Beall